Web UI Overview

 Status Indicator: The status indicator will display information regarding various UGV status monitors such as the Emergency Stop, Surveying, etc. When the UGV is fully operational, the indicator will be green.
 Operators can click on the status indicator to see more details pertaining to the current state as well as past messages.

-GPS Status Indicator: The GPS status indicators will display GPS signal accuracy for position (POS indicator) and heading (DIR indicator).
+GPS Status Indicator: The GPS status indicators will display GPS signal accuracy for position (POS indicator), heading (DIR indicator), and sensor fusion (FUS indicator).
 Green indicators represent RTK accuracy and are currently required for accurate autonomous navigation.
 Yellow and orange indicators represent SBAS and SPP accuracy respectively and noticeable oscillations may occur in such cases.
 Red indicators mean no GPS signal and autonomous navigation missions should not be started.

 Battery Life Indicator: The UGV's battery life indicator.